dougeby/IntuneDocs/intune/security-baselines.md

 ## Available security baselines

 The following security baseline instances are available for use with Intune.
-Use the links to view settings for the most recent instance of each baseline.
+Use the links to view the settings for the most recent instance of each baseline.

 - **MDM Security Baseline**
   - [MDM Security Baseline for Spring 2019 (19H1)](security-baseline-settings-windows.md)
+  - Preview: MDM Security Baseline for October 2018

 - **Windows Defender ATP baseline**
   *(To use this baseline your environment must meet the prerequisites for using [Microsoft Defender Advanced Threat Protection](advanced-threat-protection.md#prerequisites))*.
   - [Preview: Windows Defender ATP baseline](security-baseline-settings-defender-atp.md)

 ## Prerequisites
 - To manage baselines in Intune, your account must have the [Policy and Profile Manager](role-based-access-control.md#built-in-roles) built-in role.